rnestler/rnestler.github.io-source/content/articles/2017/2017-04-11_visiting_chaosdorf.rst

     chaosdorf entrance

-For the 130 members they have, the rooms is already getting small, but is with its 160m² still huge compared to coredump.
+For the 130 members they have, the rooms is already getting small, but is with its 160m² still huge compared to coredump!

 .. figure:: /images/tour_de_hackerspace/chaosdorf/chaosdorf_main_room_1.jpg
     :alt: main chaosdorf room